Mohammad222PR/zibal-payment/README.md

 ### 🌟 **Features**

 - **Seamless Integration**: Easily integrate Zibal payments into your Django application or standalone Python projects.
-- **Default Django Client**: The package uses `ZibalDjangoClient` by default for Django projects, making the setup even simpler.
 - **Customizable**: Option to switch to `ZibalClient` for non-Django Python applications.
 - **Full API Support**: Supports payment requests, verifications, and generating payment URLs.